bananapy/bananapy.github.io/daily/eod.md

-# Star of the day
+# Find of the day

 ## Sudarshan Chemicals on 21 Jan 2020